elabftw/api-workshop/README.md

 jupyter lab
 ~~~

-A new window has opened in your browser.
+If you have followed the above commands, a new window has opened in your browser.
 Select `0-api-workshop-intro.ipynb` in the left pane to get started with the workshop.

 ## Getting started with Colab